 Giacomo Calzolari joined the EUI in September 2018 and is Research Fellow at the Centre for Economic Policy Research (CEPR).
-He has published in top international journals, including American Economic Review, Rand Journal of Economics and Journal of Economic Theory.
-He is editor of the International Journal of Industrial Organization, European Economy – Banks, regulation, and the real sector, and Labour.
-He is member of the steering committee of the European Association of Industrial Economics, the Association of Competition Economics and the Economic Advisory Group on Competition Policy of the European Commission.
+He has published in renowned international journals, including the American Economic Review, the Rand Journal of Economics and the Journal of Economic Theory.
+He is editor of the International Journal of Industrial Organization, European Economy – Banks, regulation, and the real sector, and Labour Review of labour economics and industrial relations.
+He is a member of the steering committee of the European Association of Industrial Economics, the Association of Competition Economics and the Economic Advisory Group on Competition Policy of the European Commission.
 His current research interests include antitrust and competition policy, artificial intelligence, economics of regulation, industrial organization, banking regulation and supervision and the economics of incentives.

 Madeleine de Cock Buning is part-time Professor at the EUI’ School of Transnational Governance (STG).
 She is a leading expert on Digital Politics, Economy and Societies.
-In 2018 she chaired the European Commission’s High-Level Expert Group on fake news and disinformation, assigned to provide options on how to react to the dissemination of fake news both online and offline.
+In 2018, she chaired the European Commission’s High-Level Expert Group on fake news and disinformation and provided options on how to react to the dissemination of fake news both online and offline.
 She is Honorary judge to the Court of Appeal in The Hague and Professor at the Utrecht University with a chair in Copyright Law and Media and Communication Law.
 She was Chair of the European Regulators Group for Audio Visual Media Services and until 2019 Chair of the Regulatory Authority to the Media in The Netherlands.

 Renaud Dehousse is President of the EUI.
 Previously, he was Jean Monnet Professor of European Law and Political Science at Sciences Po, where he founded and directed the Centre for European Studies.
 He also chaired Sciences Po’s Governing Council 2013-2016.
 Before moving to Sciences Po, Professor Dehousse held professorships at the EUI and at the University of Pisa.
 He is a scientific advisor to Notre Europe, the centre for research founded by Jacques Delors.
-Prof. Dehousse has been a member of several working parties on the reform of European institutions established by the European Commission and the French Government.
+Professor Dehousse has been a member of several working parties on the reform of European institutions established by the European Commission and the French Government.

 Jos Delbeke, Professor at the School for Transnational Governance